robincornett/scriptless-social-sharing/readme.txt

 _Scriptless Social Sharing_ is a wee plugin to add buttons to your posts/pages, to make it easier for your readers to share your content on social networks.

 This plugin adds sharing links using the most basic methods provided by each network.
-There is no javascript, nothing fancy included in this plugin.
+There is no JavaScript, nothing fancy included in this plugin, so if you want fancy, this is not the plugin you're looking for.
 It just builds a set of links.

 There is a small settings page, so you can make decisions about which content types should have sharing buttons, what buttons should be added, and whether or not to use the plugin's styles.
 Beyond that, developers may like to make use of filters throughout the plugin.